Making fun of millennials has become a national pastime in recent years, and I’ll admit that I’ve joined in on the fun occasionally.

 Related content: Censorship Is Alive & Well…And I’m Proof

 Just as socialists seek free stuff from faceless neighbors and countrymen, so too do some Christians seek cheap grace without looking into the face of the One writing the check.
 Socialists are mad when they don’t get free stuff.
 They riot and scream and call free-markets evil.
-The denial of the things they want sends them into a frenzy.
+When they are denied what they want the go into a frenzy.

 Don’t view the grace of God in the same manner.
-You might not rage on the outside, but on the inside you’ll be just as bitter and violent that life hasn’t given you what you wanted.
+It had the high cost of the life of Jesus on the cross.
+It wasn’t cheap.
+So if you think it is, you’ll be miserable.
+You might not rage on the outside, but on the inside you’ll be bitter that life hasn’t given you what you want.

 Nothing is free.
 Everything comes with a cost.